-Like PRS-060/AZD1402, new developments for the treatment of uncontrolled moderate to severe asthma patients mainly include drug candidates targeting the Th2 pathway by interfering with IL-4/IL-13, IL-5, IL-33, TSLP or CRTH2.
-Such agents include mepolizumab (GSK, IL-5), reslizumab (Teva, IL-5), benralizumab (AstraZeneca, IL-5Ra), tezepelumab (Amgen/AstraZeneca, TSLP), etokimab (AnaptysBio, IL-33) and REGN-3500/SAR-440340 (Regeneron/Sanofi, IL-33).
-These drugs are in later clinical development than PRS-060/AZD1402 (tezepelumab, etokimab and REGN-3500/SAR-440340), or have been approved (mepolizumab, reslizumab, benralizumab) for severe eosinophilic asthma.
-Dupilumab (Sanofi/Regeneron, IL-4Ra) has been approved for severe to moderate asthma; the antibody omalizumab, directed against IgE, is also approved and marketed for the treatment of uncontrolled, moderate to severe asthma patients.
+Like PRS-060/AZD1402, new developments for the treatment of uncontrolled moderate to severe asthma patients mainly include drug candidates targeting the Th2 pathway by interfering with IL-4/IL-13, IL-5, TSLP or CRTH2.
+Such agents include mepolizumab (GSK, IL-5), reslizumab (Teva, IL-5), benralizumab (AstraZeneca, IL-5R α), tezepelumab (Amgen/AstraZeneca, TSLP) and CBP201 (Connect Biopharma, IL-4R α).
+These drugs are in later clinical development than PRS-060/AZD1402 or have been approved for severe eosinophilic asthma.
+Dupilumab (Sanofi/Regeneron, IL-4R α) has been approved for moderate to severe asthma; the antibody omalizumab, directed against IgE, is also approved and marketed for the treatment of uncontrolled, moderate to severe asthma patients.
 However, in contrast to PRS-060/AZD1402, these antibodies are given to patients through injection and distribute systemically through the blood stream.
-CSJ117 (Novartis), an inhaled Fab fragment that targets TSLP, is currently in phase 2 clinical development.
+CSJ117 (Novartis), an inhaled Fab fragment, and AZD8360 (AstraZeneca/Amgen), an inhaled antibody fragment, that both target TSLP, are currently in phase 2 and phase 1 clinical development, respectively.
 There are a number of other companies presently marketing or developing other therapies for asthmatic patients.